george2621/expense-tracker-react/README.md

-# Expense tracker by React
+# Expense tracker by React to descripe your transaction and balance